shobrook/syntaxis/README.md

     self.bar(x)
 ```

-saplings will not recognize `bar` as an attribute of `module.Foo`, despite `bar` being an inherited method.
+syntaxis will not recognize `bar` as an attribute of `module.Foo`, despite `bar` being an inherited method.
 This limitation also holds true when the base class is user-defined.

 #### Metaclasses

-Once I learn what metaclasses actually are and how to use them, I'll get around to handling them in saplings.
+Once I learn what metaclasses actually are and how to use them, I'll get around to handling them in syntaxis.
 But for now this is on the bottom of my to-do list since 99.9% of Python users also don't know what the hell metaclasses are.

 ### Miscellaneous

 #### `global` and `nonlocal` statements

 `global` statement are used inside functions to declare a variable to be in the global namespace.
-But saplings doesn't recognize these statements and change the namespace accordingly.
+But syntaxis doesn't recognize these statements and change the namespace accordingly.
 For example, given:

 ```python
 import some_module